 This document describes the steps to be taken by a system administrator to configure a server to be used as an ADS mirror host.
 Please read the entire document and contact us if you have any questions.

 The server used to host an ADS mirror should be an Intel or AMD machine running a recent version of the linux operating system.
 The particular linux distribution is not critical, as long as it's a recent one.
-We currently have mirror sites running CentOS 4 and 5, Fedora Core 6 and 8, and Debian Etch.
+We currently have mirror sites running CentOS 5 and 6 (recommended), Fedora and Debian.
 In all cases the 64-bit distribution of the OS (x86_64) is required, which is supported on all modern hardware.
-Memory is a very important matter since we load our index data in shared RAM (currently we are using about 4GB of shared memory just to hold indexes, so 8GB is the minimum amount needed before performance suffers significantly).
+Memory is a very important matter since we load our index data in shared RAM (currently we are using about 10GB of shared memory just to hold indexes, so 32GB is the minimum amount needed before performance suffers significantly).
 Since our search engine is multi-threaded, a multi-core, multi-processor system does increases performance.
-As a point of reference, the server that ADS currently uses at the CfA is Dell PowerEdge 2950 server with two Intel Xeon X5450 quad-core processors (3.0GHz) and 64GB of RAM running CentOS 5.4.
+As a point of reference, the server that ADS currently uses at the CfA is Dell PowerEdge 2950 server with two Intel Xeon X5450 quad-core processors (3.0GHz) and 64GB of RAM running CentOS 6.4.
 It is currently connected to the CfA LAN via a Gigabit ethernet card.

 The abstract server should provide adequate storage capabilities for the full set of abstract files and indexes.
-Currently (September 2009) this amounts to approximately 150GB of data.
-Taking into account some extra disk space needed during the frequent database updates, and allowing some extra room for the logfiles, we suggest setting aside at least 250GB of dedicated space.
+Currently (September 2014) this amounts to approximately 250GB of data.
+Taking into account some extra disk space needed during the frequent database updates, and allowing some extra room for the logfiles, we suggest setting aside at least 500GB of fast I/O disk space.
 Since the abstract records are stored in individual files and given the large amount of abstracts currently present in our system, one important requirement on the storage space set aside for the abstract server is that a large number of inodes must be available.
-We estimate that having approximately 16 million inodes gives us enough room to grow for the next few years.
+We estimate that having approximately 32 million inodes gives us enough room to grow for the next few years.
 If necessary, a disk partition should be reformatted so that enough inodes are created.

 The ADS article service can be co-located on the local ADS mirror or the mirror can be set up to connect to the main ADS site when fulltext articles are requested.
-Currently (May 2010) the ADS article archive consists of 1.3TB of scanned article data, which we expect to grow to approximately 2TB over the next two years.
+Currently (September 2014) the ADS article archive consists of 2TB of scanned article data, which we expect to grow to approximately 3TB over the next two years.
 In order to allow us to automatically update the archive of articles, it is important that the disk space set up for this purpose be configured as a single (virtual) partition to avoid having to distribute the data across filesystems.
 If you need help or suggestions concerning creating filesystems and/or metadevices to be used by ADS services please let us know and we'll be happy to advise you.

 Currently we provide all the software to run the search engine as dynamically linked executables, but since other software is required to run the system itself and the HTTP daemon, the mirror site administrator should configure and if necessary install the following packages.
 Please note that modern versions of linux include all the packages listed below, so all is required is a minimum amount of configuration.